MRX8024/motors-sync/wiki/chopper_synchronization_guide_en.md

 #microsteps: 16
 #    Maximum microstepping of stepper motor rotor displacement, not worth
 #    increase the value above 16, do so at your own peril and risk.
-#steps_threshold:
+#steps_coeff: 999999 (deprecated steps_threshold)
 #    Coefficient of number of microsteps of shaft displacement, depending
 #    on the magnitude value (impact), adjusted experimentally.
 Let's say
-#    if our strike was 50,000 units, and the coefficient was 10,000 - the
+#    if our impact was 50,000 units, and the coeff was 10,000 - the motor
-#    motor will move in 5 microsteps to save time.
+#    will move in 5 microsteps at a time to save time.
-#fast_threshold:
+#fast_threshold: 999999
 #    Threshold up to which the motor will not perform decaying oscillations,
 #    to save time, due to the already high deviations.
+Be very be careful
+#    when decreasing the value of this parameter.
-#retry_tolerance:
+#retry_tolerance: 999999
-#    Forced threshold to which the stepper motor will have to lower
+#    Forced threshold to which a pair of stepper motors should will omit
-#    deviations by repeating the measurement procedure n number of times,
-#    described by the next parameter.
+#    deviations.
+After several runs calibration, you will find the limit
+#    to which you can lower this parameter.
 #retries: 0
 #    Maximum number of repetitions to achieve forced motor synchronization
 #    deviation threshold.